supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_ConfigurePrivilegedIdentityManagementForAADRoles.md

 ## Lab Objectives
 After completing this lab, you will be able to:
-- Configure Azure AD role settings
+- Exercise 1 - Configure Microsoft Entra ID role settings
-- Configured PIM with Azure AD roles
+- Exercise 2 - PIM with Microsoft Entra ID roles

 #### Estimated time: 30 minutes